 But this umami rich burger recipe isn’t a new invention, nor is it a trendy recipe to keep up with the popularity of umami rich foods.
 It’s a family recipe that started from a Vietnamese family back in the early 80’s, in a 2-bedroom apartment, in the middle of Southern California.

-That family is obviously mine.
+That Vietnamese family is obviously mine.
 Growing up in a Vietnamese family of 6 kids who were always hungry and thirsty for more American foods, my parent had to figure out a way to feed their hungry pack of kids.
 Back then, hamburgers were the “American’s food”, “that sandwich with that big piece of meat in it, with the red and yellow sauces and the sour cucumber slices.”
 My siblings and I wanted to eat “Ham-buh-guh” all day long and we wanted it NOW.

 My parents figured out that it was much more economical to make burgers at home and did exactly that by created their own recipe for the patties.
 Of course, being Vietnamese, they marinated the beef in the only way they knew how—splash fish sauce to it.
 Fish sauce is the golden elixir to us Vietnamese, take it away and you drain the blood out of our cuisine.
 Fish sauce is the fermented salvation from the food gods above, and it’s pure umami brings out the savory depth in all foods.

-With their batch of beef, my parents splashed fish sauce as the one and only marinade into the burger recipe.
+With their batch of beef, my parents’ splashed fish sauce as the one and only marinade into the burger recipe.
 With the addition of a little sugar for balance, garlic for more aromatic love and black pepper for bite, their simple recipe has evolved into what our friends call today as “The Ultimate Umami Burger.”

 This recipe isn’t unique by any means, especially in a Vietnamese household.
 I’m certain there are many Vietnamese-American families who splashed their burger meat with fish sauce!

-I know what a lot of you white people are thinking, “Fish sauce?
+I know what a lot of you non-Asian people are thinking, “Fish sauce?
 Um, hell no.” But wait, my dear skeptics, and listen to my confessional.
 For many years when I first joined up with this beautiful, crazy Asian, I avoided fish sauce.
 Let’s face it, it stinks like something most of us are not used to.
 It is, after all, fermented anchovies.
 Mmmm, tasty!
 Not.
 At least so I thought, but man, was I ever wrong.

 One fine meal while dining on a grilled shrimp ball, I dipped it into the Vietnamese classic Nuoc Cham (Viet Fish Sauce Dip) and I suddenly saw the umami.
-There was no nasty wired fishiness, instead the fish sauce’s own flavor virtually disappeared and many of the other flavors within the grilled shrimp ball became heightened.
+There was no nasty weird fishiness, instead the fish sauce’s own flavor virtually disappeared and many of the other flavors within the grilled shrimp ball became heightened.
 Everything was good before, but after the addition of the the fish sauce everything was incredible.
 I was instantly converted.